Aryagorjipour/DesignPattern/README.md

 ## Patterns Implemented

 -    **[Observer Pattern]**: This pattern defines a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.
+-    **[State Pattern]**: This pattern allows an object to change its behavior when its internal state changes.
+This pattern is useful when an object's behavior is dependent on its state, and it must change its behavior at runtime.
 ## Getting Started

 To get started with this repository, simply clone it and explore the different pattern implementations.